 While each of the Classroom Lecture Entities shall invite households from within its respective jurisdictional boundaries to participate in the Classroom Lecture Educational Program, the Classroom Lecture Entities intend for Snohomish County to perform the principal work of designing and implementing the Classroom Lecture Educational Program.
 Snohomish County shall be responsible for designing the curriculum, creating educational materials, renting space, and incurring any and all other external costs and expenses associated with developing and presenting the Classroom Lecture Educational Program to the participating households.
-Snohomish County shall be reimbursed from the Grant Funds for all eligible costs Snohomish County incurs in connection with the Classroom Lecture Educational Program, up to a maximum reimbursement amount of Ninety Thousand and No/100 Dollars (\$90,000.00).
-The other Classroom Lecture Entities agree to reasonably cooperate and coordinate with Snohomish County in creating and implementing the Classroom Lecture Educational Program, which cooperation may include the contribution of minor amounts of in-kind resources such as staff time.
+Snohomish County shall be reimbursed from the Grant Funds for all eligible costs Snohomish County incurs in connection with the Classroom Lecture Educational No/100 Dollars (\$90,000.00).
+The other Classroom Lecture Entities agree to reasonably pg.
+7 03/05/2014. cooperate and coordinate with Snohomish County in creating and implementing the Classroom Lecture Educational Program, which cooperation may include the contribution of minor amounts of in-kind resources such as staff time.
 Such in-kind resources shall not be eligible for reimbursement, but shall instead be borne by the contributing entit(y/ies).